Published on August 30th, 1998 | by Gerry Galipault0

 And then there was Kris Kristofferson.

 “Everybody considered me a songwriter until Kris Kristofferson did ‘Good Christian Soldier’ on his ‘Silver Tongued Devil and I’ album (in 1971),” Shaver said.
 “He came up to me and said, ‘Billy, you’re so great.
 I feel like there’s a big ax over the top of my head and if I don’t help you, it’s going to fall on me.’
 I said, ‘Well, gosh, Kris, I’m sorry.’
 He said, ‘Don’t be sorry, just get out of the way and let me do this.’
-He went and borrowed money and put me in the studio and produced my first album, ‘Old Five and Dimers,’ and this was even before his own first album came out, so he was sticking his neck out for me.
+He went and borrowed money and put me in the studio and produced my first album, ‘Old Five and Dimers Like Me,’ and this was even before his own first album came out, so he was sticking his neck out for me.

 “He’s such a generous, unselfish guy.
 A lot of people don’t know that.
 A lot of people think he’s tough and hard to deal with, but that’s not true.
 He’s a big-hearted guy and I guess he has to watch it because he’d give the shirt right off his back.
 He’s a real good fella and so smart.”